-80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator ■ Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) ☐ Medical staff ☐ Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff ■ Intake staff
+80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) ☐ Medical staff ☐ Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff ■ Intake staff

-Other

-Yes No

-Yes No

-The center did not have any volunteers or contractors during the audit.

-SITE REVIEW AND DOCUMENTATION SAMPLING

-Site Review

-PREA Standard 115.401 (h) states, "The auditor shall have access to, and shall observe, all areas of the audited facilities."
+Other 81.
+Did you interview VOLUNTEERS who may have contact with inmates/ residents/detainees in this facility?
+Yes No 82.
+Did you interview CONTRACTORS who may have contact with inmates/ residents/detainees in this facility?
+Yes No 83.
+Provide any additional comments regarding selecting or interviewing specialized staff.
+No text provided.
+SITE REVIEW AND DOCUMENTATION SAMPLING Site Review PREA Standard 115.401 (h) states, "The auditor shall have access to, and shall observe, all areas of the audited facilities."
 In order to meet the requirements in this Standard, the site review portion of the onsite audit must include a thorough examination of the entire facility.
 The site review is not a casual tour of the facility.
 It is an active, inquiring process that includes talking with staff and inmates to determine whether, and the extent to which, the audited facility's practices demonstrate compliance with the Standards.
 Note: As you are conducting the site review, you must document your tests of critical functions, important information gathered through observations, and any issues identified with facility practices.
 The information you collect through the site review is a crucial part of the evidence you will analyze as part of your compliance determinations and will be needed to complete your audit report, including the Post-Audit Reporting Information.

-YesNo

-Was the site review an active, inquiring process that included the following:
+84. Did you have access to all areas of the facility?
+YesNo Was the site review an active, inquiring process that included the following: 85.
+Observations of all facility practices in accordance with the site review component of the audit instrument (e.g., signage, supervision practices, crossgender viewing and searches)?
 YesNo